ihza6661/Toko-Komputer/ANALYTICS_SETUP.md

 ## Overview

-The R-Tech Computer landing page is pre-configured with comprehensive analytics tracking including:
+The Toko Computer landing page is pre-configured with comprehensive analytics tracking including:

 - **Google Analytics 4 (GA4)** - For detailed website analytics and conversion tracking
 - **Facebook Pixel** - For Facebook/Instagram ad optimization and retargeting